-Through the range of sessions that we offer, students become equipped with both an awareness of relevant information resources, and the skills to evaluate and use those resources effectively and responsibly.
+Through the range of teaching that we offer, students become equipped with both an awareness of relevant information resources, and the skills to evaluate and use those resources effectively and responsibly.
 This enables them to succeed in their studies and beyond.

 A menu of workshop sessions that we offer can be found below.
 Please contact your Academic Liaison Librarian to discuss your requirements, and to arrange teaching sessions or other support.